Shubham189/ChunML.github.io/_posts/2016-09-26-Real-Time-Object-Recognition-part-one.md

 image = image_utils.img_to_array(image)
 {% endhighlight %}

 Keras provides us a method for loading image for training and testing purpose.
 Note that OpenCV and Keras treat the input image in different ways, so we cannot use image loaded by OpenCV's imread method for Keras.
-Concretely, let say we have a 3-channel image (a common color image).
+Concretely, let's say we have a 3-channel image (a common color image).
 OpenCV's imread will produce an (width, height, 3) array, whereas Keras requires an (3, width, height) format.
 Another way to solve this is to use Numpy's tranpose method:

 {% highlight python %}